stephiioo/cloud_db_mgmt_pooling_migrations/README.md

 ### i had to change IDEs multiple times because cloud shell was being difficult.
 Decided to use vscode instead

-### i waas not able to properly run alembic because there were so many issues that kept popping up and could not be resolved because every time i fix one issue another popped up.
+### i was able to run alembic but i was nt able to complete from step 5 and after because there were so many issues that kept popping up and could not be resolved because every time i fix one issue another popped up.

 ### i was then not ble to fully deploy the app to but i did attach an image of the preview from when i ran the code.
 That was as far as I could get.